EPE Courses Online

 • Climate change and the food crisis

 How does the increase of extreme droughts, floods and oceanic temperature impact on the food supply in the global North and South?
-How can individuals, communities, and national governments adapt to these climatic changes?
-What is commodities speculation ? and how does it affect the availability of food?
+How can individuals, communities,business and national governments adapt to these climatic changes?
+What is food commodities speculation ? and how does it affect the availability of food?
 How can it be controlled?

 • Poverty and the Climate Crisis